Last Updated: May 30, 2022

 Accommodation for Disabled Students

 If the student has a documented disability, they may be able to receive an exam accommodation.
-There is a wide range of accommodations available, including extended time, large-type exams, a written copy of spoken test instructions, and permission to use a braille device, computer, or magnifying device.
+A wide range of accommodations are available, including extended time, large-type exams, a written copy of spoken test instructions, and permission to use a braille device, computer, or magnifying device.

 Courses Offered in AP and its Content

-The Advanced Placement program consists of 38 courses that can be taken by the students all ranging from Biology to Music Theory.
-Most schools do not offer all the subjects provided in the program and hence students have to cross-check the course details with their school before deciding on the subject they should take up.
+The Advanced Placement program consists of 38 courses that students can take, ranging from Biology to Music Theory.
+Most schools do not offer all the subjects provided in the program, and hence, students have to cross-check the course details with their school before deciding on the subject they should take up.

-The basic approach toward the courses remains the same in the case of every subject.
-Students need to explore the subject, understand and analyze its basic principles and content, and have a detailed look at different perspectives on what they have explored and analyzed.
-Finally, they need to synthesize the ideas into a comprehensive and lucid content of their own.
+The basic approach to the courses remains the same in every subject.
+Students need to explore the topic, understand and analyze its basic principles and content, and examine different perspectives on what they have explored and analyzed.
+Finally, they need to synthesize the ideas into comprehensive and lucid content of their own.

-In the case of research or seminar, students may have to spend an entire year.
-After choosing a topic or a problem, they will have to explore its various aspects, including scope and limitations.
-Thereafter, they should design their research accordingly.
+Students may spend an entire year on research or seminars.
+After choosing a topic or problem, they will have to explore its various aspects, including scope and limitations.
+After that, they should design their research accordingly.

 Duration and Format of AP Exam